Tomáš Macháč: 2023: Two ATP quarterfinals & Challenger titles, top 75

-In February, he qualified for the Dubai Championships but lost to world No. 1, Novak Djokovic in 3 sets.
+In February, Macháč qualified for the Dubai Championships but lost to world No. 1, Novak Djokovic in 3 sets.

 At the U.S. Clay Court Championships, he reached his first ATP quarterfinal as a qualifier defeating Jack Sock and seventh seed Marcos Giron.
 He lost to Yannick Hanfmann.

-He won his fifth Challenger title at the 2023 Open d'Orléans in France and returned to the top 100 on 2 October 2023.
+Macháč won his fifth Challenger title at the 2023 Open d'Orléans in France and returned to the top 100 on 2 October 2023.
 The following week he won the Challenger 2023 Open de Vendée in Mouilleron-le-Captif, France and reached the top 85.

 At the Stockholm Open, he entered the main draw as a lucky loser replacing fourth seed Alejandro Davidovich Fokina directly into the second round.
 He defeated Stan Wawrinka to reach his second ATP quarterfinal.
-As a result, he reached the top 75.
+As a result, he reached the top 75 on 23 October 2023.

-2024-2025: Olympics mixed gold, Mexican Open title
+2024-2025: Olympics mixed gold, ATP title, Czech No. 1, top 20

-In January, he qualified for the 2024 Brisbane International and defeated seventh seed Tomás Martín Etcheverry for his first ATP win of the season.
+In January, Macháč qualified for the 2024 Brisbane International and defeated seventh seed Tomás Martín Etcheverry for his first ATP win of the season.
 He also recorded wins at the 2024 Australian Open over lucky loser Shintaro Mochizuki and 17th seed Frances Tiafoe, for his first top-20 and biggest win of his career, to reach the third round of a Major for the first time.
 In doubles, on his debut, he reached the quarterfinals with Zhang Zhizhen, having never won a doubles Major match before, taking out the 2020 champions and third seeds Rajeev Ram and Joe Salisbury.
 Next he reached the semifinals defeating Ariel Behar and Adam Pavlásek.

 For his first top 10 win at the 2024 Miami Open, Macháč reached the third round of a Masters 1000 for the first time, defeating ATP debutant local wildcard Darwin Blanch, and Andrey Rublev.
 Macháč defeated Andy Murray in a three and a half hours match to reach the fourth round of a Masters for the first time in his career.
 He went one step further to reach his first Masters 1000 quarterfinal having never been past the second round at this level, defeating Matteo Arnaldi, and reached the top 50 in the rankings on 1 April 2024 at world No. 43.